“I can hire direct, eliminate the agency’s fee and save money”

 Some companies consider hiring directly, reasoning that if they eliminate the agency fees, they will be paying less overall.
 Instead of saving money, they often pay more overall, as the workers recognize direct negotiation with the company as an opportunity to charge more.

 An agency with an extensive history of working with contractors knows what the work is worth, and is able to negotiate a rate that will be competitive and fair for the worker and the company using that worker’s skills.

-However, part of going the DS route through an agency, who handles payments and keeps the relationship with the company at arm’s length, should include a formal classification process so it is clear that the worker is not your company’s employee.
+Working with an agency, who handles payments and keeps the relationship with the company at arm’s length, should include a formal classification process so it is clear that the worker is not your company’s employee.
 This gives you peace of mind because the risk of misclassification of workers is mitigated – you’re not liable for paying any missed deductions, or for fines for non-compliance.